rangsimanketkaew/deepcv/tutorials/2-prepare-dataset.md

 ## Step 1: Run a normal molecular dynamics (MD) simulation to generate a trajectory of, i.e., reactant state of the system.

 This step can be done by any MD packages.
-I recommend CP2K or GROMACS because they have an interface with PLUMED which is a plugin for running metadynamics simulation.
+I recommend CP2K or GROMACS because they have an interface with PLUMED, which is a plugin for running metadynamics simulation.

 ```sh
 $ ls